dnaihao/text-to-SQL-survey/README.md

 ### Resources

 * [This Github Repo](https://github.com/jkkummerfeld/text2sql-data) holds data for many of the single domain datasets including Academic, Advising, ATIS, Geography, IMDB, Restaurants, Scholar, Yelp; as well as cross-domain datasets including Spider and WikiSQL.
-The Github Repo is the official repo for [This paper](https://aclanthology.org/P18-1033/), and their methods of processding the data is described in the paper as well.
+The Github Repo is the official repo for [This paper](https://aclanthology.org/P18-1033/), and their methods of processing the data is described in the paper as well.

 * [The official Spider leaderboard](https://yale-lily.github.io/spider) shows the performance of models on Spider dev and the hidden test set.